MonyaTechnik/themtfilters/README.md

 # The Monya Technik's Filters
 The Monya Technik's filters helps block ads and trackers and more.
+Blocks hidden trackers, watermarks, ads, and more.
 # Sponsors:
 + LevSpiridonov (https://github.com/spiri-leo)
 + Monya Technik (https://github.com/MonyaTechnik)